armurox/Codeforces-problems/musical_puzzle/README.md

-This is my current best solution to the Musical Puzzle problem on Codeforces.
-The solution at the moment has been accepted, so I currently consider this problem solution complete.
+This is my current best solution to the "Musical Puzzle" problem, which is 1833A on Codeforces.
+The solution at the moment has been accepted, so I consider this problem solution complete, although I may revisit it with another language soon.